Selim Ilgaz

-Selim Ilgaz (born 22 June 1995) is a French professional footballer who plays as a winger for TFF First League club Manisa.
+Selim Ilgaz (born 22 June 1995) is a French professional footballer who plays as a winger for TFF Second League club Adana 01.

 Career

 Ilgaz is a youth product of his local side, and joined the youth academy of Sochaux.
 After training with the reserves of Sochaux, Ilgaz moved to Turkey joining Hatayspor in 2016.
 He helped them get promoted into the Süper Lig in 2020.
 Ilgaz made his professional debut with Hatayspor in a 2–0 Süper Lig win over defending champions İstanbul Başakşehir on 14 September 2020, scoring a goal in his debut.

 Personal life

 Born in France, Ilgaz is of Turkish descent.